 Notes and substitutions

-- Beef: Choose tender cuts suitable for cubing and quick cooking.
-Tenderloin (or filet mignon) is a prime cut that is the most tender.
-Ribeye steak and boneless short ribs are flavorful with good marbling.
-Sirloin steak (top sirloin) or strip steak (New York strip) are good options, too.
+- Beef: Go for tender cuts that are great for cubing and quick cooking.
+Beef tenderloin (or filet mignon) is a prime cut that is incredibly tender.
+For loads of flavor and nice marbling, consider ribeye steak or boneless short ribs.
+Sirloin steak (top sirloin) and strip steak (New York strip) are also excellent options.

 - Seasonings: Salpicao is all about beef and garlic flavor.
-Besides soy sauce, I used a combination of oyster sauce and Worcestershire for a deeper umami flavor with a hint of sweetness and tanginess.
-Alternatively, you can use oyster sauce with Knorr or Maggi seasoning.
+I like to use soy sauce mixed with oyster sauce and Worcestershire for a richer umami taste that’s both sweet and tangy.
+You can also use Knorr or Maggi liquid seasoning instead of Worcestershire sauce.

-- Paprika: To add a bit of color and a mild, smoky flavor without adding too much heat, use paprika (also sweet paprika) or smoked paprika.
+- Paprika: For a touch of color and a mild, smoky flavor without too much heat, use paprika (also sweet paprika) or smoked paprika.

 How to make this recipe